tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * **Validation** Assess whether data meet quality criteria (COMPLIANT/NOT_COMPLIANT)
 * **Amendment** Propose improvements to data quality (AMENDED/NOT_AMENDED)
-* **Measure** Quantify an aspect of data quality (numerical result) or measure completeness (COMPLTE/NOT_COMPLETE)
+* **Measure** Quantify an aspect of data quality (numerical result) or measure completeness (COMPLETE/NOT_COMPLETE)
 * **Issue** Flag potential problems for human review (POTENTIAL_ISSUE/NOT_ISSUE)

 We choose VALIDATION for this test because we are asserting whether data meets specific criteria (COMPLIANT vs. NOT_COMPLIANT).

+* **Test Type** Validation

+See Also:
+* [Test Types](../bdqtest/index.md#22-test-types-non-normative) in the bdqtest: term-list document.
+* [Test Types](../guide/users/index.md#31-test-types-non-normative) in the User Guide.

-## 4.4 Name The Test (non-normative)
+## 4.4 Name the Test (non-normative)

-**Purpose**: Create human and machine readable names for the test.
+**Purpose**: Create human and machine-readable names for the test.

 ### 4.4.1 Anatomy of a Test Label (non-normative)

-**The Reasoning:** BDQ uses a standardized naming pattern to ensure labels are predictable and descriptive: **TESTTYPE_INFORMATIONELEMENTS_EVALUATION**.
+**The Reasoning:** BDQ uses a convention for the naming pattern so that Test labels are predictable and descriptive: **TESTTYPE_INFORMATIONELEMENTS_EVALUATION**.

 The use of all upper case with underscores is a convention inherited from the use of Java constants to identify tests in some early contributing projects.

-The label provides a concise summary of the test's purpose and logic.
+The label provides a concise summary of the Test's purpose and logic.
 The components of the label are:

 * **Test Type** one of VALIDATION, AMENDMENT, MEASURE, or ISSUE, as described above.
-* **Information Elements** Expressed as the "simple English term" for the `Information Element` being evaluated, or if multiple `Information Elements` are being evaluated together, a suscinct more general concept (like LOCATION or EVENT) that encompasses those `Information Elements`
+* **Information Elements** Expressed as the "simple English term" for the `Information Element` being evaluated, or if multiple `Information Elements` are being evaluated together, a sucsinct more general concept (like LOCATION or EVENT) that encompasses those `Information Elements`
   * The use of "simple English terms" in the label (e.g., FOOTPRINTWKT) rather than the formal prefixed term (dwc:footprintWKT) to make it more accessible to human readers., and allows the label to be used as a string constant in many programming languages.
 * **Evaluation:** What is the test testing?
-  * Examples of evaluations include "NOTEMPTY" (a value is present), “FOUND” (the value can be found in an authority), “INRANGE” (the value is within an expected range), etc.  See the bdq: vocabulary for a list of standard criteria,
+  * Examples of evaluations include "NOTEMPTY" (a value is present), “FOUND” (the value can be found in an authority), “INRANGE” (the value is within an expected range), etc.  See the [Evaluations](../../index.md#62-evaluations-in-test-labels-non-normative) list in the landing page for the BDQ standard.

 This test is a Validation, it is evaluating the Information Element dwc:footprintWKT, and it is evaluating whether there is a value in dwc:footprintWKT, so the label is VALIDATION_FOOTPRINTWKT_NOTEMPTY.
 This label is expected to be a constant that does not change, even in translation.